dfinity/motoko/doc/md/actors-async.md

 ``` motoko file=./examples/CounterWithCompositeQuery.mo
 ```

-Declaring sum as a `composite query` enables it call the `peek` queries of its argument counters.
+Declaring `sum` as a `composite query` enables it call the `peek` queries of its argument counters.

-While *update* message can call plain query functions, they cannot call composite query functions.
+While *update* message can call plain query functions, they cannot call *composite* query functions.
 This distinction, which is dictated by the current capabilites of the IC, explains why query functions and composite query functions are regarded as distinct types of shared functions.

-The `composite query` modifier is reflected in the type of a composite query function:
+Note that the `composite query` modifier is reflected in the type of a composite query function:

 ``` motoko no-repl
   sum : shared composite query ([Counter]) -> async Nat
 ```

+Since only a composite query can call another composite query, you may be wondering how any composite query gets called at all?
+The answer to this chicken-and-egg problem is that composite queries are initiated outside the IC, typically by an application (such as a browser frontend) sending an ingress message invoking a composite query on a backend actor on the IC.